kempisabelmaddie/hackmenu/README.md

    Note: You must order multiple instances of the same item separately.

     e.g. "Salad, salad, ice-cream."
+    1 salad and 1 ice-cream will be added into your cart.

+    e.g. "Salad, ice-cream, salad."
     2 salad and 1 ice-cream will be added into your cart.

    ## To make requests